 The mission of the FY20 PCRP is to fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
 Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care, with an emphasis on investing in research that will benefit patients diagnosed with lethal prostate cancer or improve quality of life for men diagnosed with this disease.
 Therefore, applications are required to address one or more of the following FY20 PCRP Overarching Challenges:

 • Improve the quality of life for survivors of prostate cancer

 • Develop treatments that improve outcomes for men with lethal prostate cancer

-• Reduce lethal prostate cancer in African Americans, Veterans, and other high-risk populations
+• Reduce lethal prostate cancer in people of African descent, Veterans, and high-risk and underserved populations

 • Define the biology of lethal prostate cancer to reduce death

-The anticipated direct costs budgeted for the entire period of performance for an FY19 PCRP TSA will not exceed $750,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY20 PCRP Translational Science Award will not exceed $1M.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.